krishangarg2020/Genotyper-Firmware/docs/Orchestrator/ContainerCoordinateSystem/README.md

+## All Comparison table with match and missmatch data of the container modules.
 ###### Table-1 : 96 WELL PLATE

 |                         | FROM OPENTRON CODE FOR 96 WELL PLATE | BIORAD PCR 96 WELL PLATE | STANDARD 96 WELL PLATE |  RESULT   | CODE LINK / CAD LINK |